 When this year’s lock-down started a few months ago, I finally bought myself a long-board so that I could keep up with the kids on their bikes or scooters when exercising.

-It didn’t take long before I remembered that I always wanted to
+It didn’t take long before I remembered that I always wanted to build an electric "toy" that could carry myself.

 I contemplated a bike, a Go Kart and others, but it’s always been pretty obvious that the easiest to attempt would be a skateboard…